willyfresh/campaign-link-generator/README.md

 ### Setup

 The developer will be able to create and customize the structure of the generator using a json object.
-This json object will live in a separate settings file.
+This json object will live on the target page.

 ### Structure of the settings